giellalt/lang-oji/README.md

 OTW-SPECIFIC LEXICON.

 This directory contains source files for the Ojibwa language morphology and dictionary.
-The data and implementation are licenced under the __LICENCE__ licence, also detailed in the [LICENSE](https://github.com/giellalt/lang-oji/blob/main/LICENSE).
+The data and implementation are licenced under the __LICENSE__ licence, also detailed in the [LICENSE](https://github.com/giellalt/lang-oji/blob/main/LICENSE).
 The authors named in the AUTHORS file are available to grant other licencing